gvwilson/sensibleadventures/cloudherd/reboot.md

     - Noxy takes Thokmay to the Steep Stairs
     - And is secretly pleased that he's out of breath at the top
   - Describe the nearby territory
-    - Villages all have dragon names
+    - Villages have dragon names like people
     - Noxy explains what those are
     - Takes Thokmay's noncommittal comments as offensive again
   - Describe the clouds